HoneypotCode/How-to-Create-Honeypot-Token/README.md

 # Create Honeypot Token
-Step By Step Guide "How to Create Honeypot Token"
+Step By Step Guide "How to Create Honeypot Token" Rug Pull

 Launch your own honeypot ERC-20 or BEP-20 token on Ethereum Mainnet, Base Mainnet, or Binance Smart Chain using this comprehensive guide by EtherCode Innovation.